Cylindropuntia bigelovii

-Cylindropuntia bigelovii, the teddy-bear cholla (choy-ya), is a cholla cactus species native to Northwestern Mexico, and to the United States in California, Arizona, and Nevada.
+Cylindropuntia bigelovii, the teddy-bear cholla, is a cholla cactus species native to Northwestern Mexico, and to the United States in California, Arizona, and Nevada.

 Description

-Cylindropuntia bigelovii has a soft appearance due to its solid mass of very formidable spines that completely cover the stems, leading to its sardonic nickname of "teddy bear" or "jumping teddy bear".
+Cylindropuntia bigelovii has a soft appearance due to its solid mass of very formidable spines that completely cover the stems, leading to its sardonic nickname of "teddy bear".

 The teddy-bear cholla stands 1 to 5 ft tall with a distinct trunk.
 The branches or lobes are at the top of the trunk and are nearly horizontal.
 Lower branches typically fall off, and the trunk darkens with age.
 The silvery-white spines, which are actually a form of leaf, almost completely obscure the stem with a fuzzy-looking but impenetrable defense.
 The spines are 1 in long and covered with a detachable, paper-like sheath.